cancerit/NanoSeq/README.md

 ## Preparation of a matched normal

-The NanoSeq analysis requires a matched normal to filter germline SNPs.
-Sequencing undiluted NanoSeq libraries is the most cost-efficient solution because all the coverage will concentrate in the fraction of the genome "seen" with the selected restriction enzyme.
+The NanoSeq analysis requires a matched normal to distinguish somatic mutations from germline SNPs.
+Sequencing undiluted NanoSeq libraries is the most cost-efficient solution to create a matched normal because all the coverage will concentrate in the fraction of the genome "seen" with the selected restriction enzyme.
 If the matched normal happens to be an undiluted NanoSeq library it must be processed further as to just keep one read-pair from each read bundle to produce a 'neat' normal (i.e. to remove PCR duplicates).

 ```
 randomreadinbundle -I filtered.bam -O neat.bam
 ```

+Deduplication of bams with `randomreadinbundle` is also required to run VerifyBamId and the efficiency estimates (`efficiency_nanoseq.pl`).

 ### Note

 Correct pre-processing means that duplex BAMs must have @PG tags for `bamsormadup` , `bammarkduplicatesopt` and `bamaddreadbundles`.
 A neat bulk (NanoSeq library) BAM must have a @PG tag for `bamaddreadbundles` & `randomreadinbundle`.
 A WGS bulk will NOT have a tag for `bamaddreadbundles`.